Ensuring Truthfulness in Distributed Aggregative Optimization: Truthfulness Analysis

-Theorem~\ref{T3} proves that our algorithm converges to a neighborhood of a solution to problem~\eqref{primal} to ensure that an agent's untruthful behavior can only gain $\eta$ in loss reduction (i.e., $\eta$-truthfulness).
+\end{theorem} \begin{proof} See Appendix H. \end{proof} Theorem~\ref{T3} proves that our algorithm converges to a neighborhood of a solution to problem~\eqref{primal} to ensure that an agent's untruthful behavior can only gain $\eta$ in loss reduction (i.e., $\eta$-truthfulness).
 The size of this neighborhood is determined by a constant error $\mathcal{O}(1)$ and an error $\mathcal{O}(\frac{1}{\eta^2})$.

 The optimization error $\mathcal{O}(1)$ is due to the use of summable stepsizes, i.e., the decaying rate of stepsize $\lambda_{t}$ in Algorithm~\ref{algorithm1} satisfies $u>1$, which is key for us to ensure $\eta$-truthfulness in the infinite time horizon.